helm/charts/stable/prometheus/README.md

 `server.service.servicePort` | Prometheus server service port | `80`
-`server.service.type` | type of Prometheus server service to create | `ClusterIP` `server.sidecarContainers` | array of snippets with your sidecar containers for prometheus server | `""` `serviceAccounts.alertmanager.create` | If true, create the alertmanager service account | `true` `serviceAccounts.alertmanager.name` | name of the alertmanager service account to use or create | `{{ prometheus.alertmanager.fullname }}`
+`server.service.type` | type of Prometheus server service to create | `ClusterIP` `server.sidecarContainers` | array of snippets with your sidecar containers for prometheus server | `""` `server.poddisruptionbudget.enabled` | If true, Prometheus server PodDisrubtionBudget will be created | `false` `server.poddisruptionbudget.maxUnavailable` | which is a description of the number of pods from that set that can be unavailable after the eviction.
+It can be either an absolute number or a percentage | `1`
+`server.poddisruptionbudget.minAvailbale` | which is a description of the number of pods from that set that must still be available after the eviction, even in the absence of the evicted pod.
+It can be either an absolute number or a percentage | `1`
+`serviceAccounts.alertmanager.create` | If true, create the alertmanager service account | `true` `serviceAccounts.alertmanager.name` | name of the alertmanager service account to use or create | `{{ prometheus.alertmanager.fullname }}`
 `serviceAccounts.kubeStateMetrics.create` | If true, create the kubeStateMetrics service account | `true`